xavierjohn/ServiceLevelIndicators/README.md

     ```

 4. Add the middleware to the pipeline.
-   If API versioning is used and want http.api.version as a SLI metric dimension, Use `app.UseServiceLevelIndicatorWithApiVersioning();`
+   If API versioning is used and want http.api.version as a SLI metric dimension, Use `app.UseServiceLevelIndicatorWithApiVersioning();` else, `app.UseServiceLevelIndicator();`
-   Otherwise, `app.UseServiceLevelIndicator();`

 ### Customizations